petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md

 By default, secrets can only be viewed by Users with the _Admin_ role.
 However, secrets can be configured to be viewable by Users with other roles, as well.

-Secrets are stored with encryption, and have additional security in the backend of DXP Cloud than regular environment variables.
+Secrets are stored with encryption, and have additional security in the backend of Liferay Cloud than regular environment variables.
 Viewing a secret through the UI decrypts the stored value before it is shown.

 ## Adding a New Secret

-New secrets are added through the _Settings_ screen in DXP Cloud.
+New secrets are added through the _Settings_ screen in Liferay Cloud.
 Only Users with the _Admin_ role can add new secrets.

 ```{warning}
 Adding a new secret to a service causes the service to restart, so that the value can take effect.